rkooyenga/rkooyenga.github.io/_posts/2025-06-03-nasa-a-van-gogh-go.md

 ---
 ![animated and distorted nasa satellite imagery](/assets/images/nasa-van-gogh-go.jpg) **What is it?**
-Honestly, some testing for a project that I think has some value as a sort of animated art piece.
-Literally we're taking a NASA Gulfstream weather-tracking satellite feed, styling it using CSS blend modes, and creating a Van Gogh-esque swirling animation that just looks cool.
-“NASA a-Van-Gogh-go” Seemed catchy.
-Imagine Dutch Post-Impressionism colliding with satellite imagery, styled purely via CSS, then if we give it a cactch go-go name it's also now a nod to retro ‘60s American culture or better early punk version of that — think *Misfits*, *Ramones*.
-Nothing really harmonious about collision of these elements which I find amusing.
+Honestly, some testing for a project but as a visualization or art piece it's pretty cool.

+Literally we're taking a NASA Gulfstream weather-tracking satellite feed, styling it using CSS blend modes, and creating a Van Gogh-esque swirling animation.
+The name “NASA a-Van-Gogh-go” Seemed catchy.
+Obciously, Dutch Post-Impressionism colliding with satellite imagery, styled purely via CSS, then a nod to retro ‘60s American culture or better early punk abstraction of that — think *Misfits*, *Ramones*.
+The lack of congruence with these colliding themes really made it a must-post piece of nonsense.

 Anyway — I like it.